chipmc/Coulomb-Counter/README.md

 # Coulomb-Counter

+This sketch is based on a sketch from Sparkfun which I modified in two main ways:
+1) I changed it to take advantage of the Particle Platform
+2) I added a "Sleep Test" mode to facilitiate testing Particle device current consumption when in different sleep modes

-This sketch shows how to use the LTC4150 Coulomb Counter breakout board along with interrupts to implement a battery "gas gauge."
+From the original Sparkfun code: This is  how to use the LTC4150 Coulomb Counter breakout board along with interrupts to implement a battery "gas gauge."

 Product page: https://www.sparkfun.com/products/12052